 Flavorful Baked Chicken Drumsticks are delicious and tender.
 These baked chicken legs are easy to make, and are super tasty from a simple, flavorful marinade.
 An easy dinner recipe that the whole family will love!

-Baked Chicken Legs
+Baked Chicken Drumsticks

 Chicken is one of the most versatile meats.
 Having the choice between dark meat and white meat makes them even more so.
+Combined with a marinade, you have a winning recipe for the best baked chicken legs!

 Baking chicken is a great way to cook it as this allows for sauces and marinades to flavor and moisten the chicken.